 To help you navigate the numerous options out there, we’re sharing the latest and greatest wedding invite ideas.
 Here are 16 new and exciting concepts to inspire you:

 If you’ve already envisioned your dream wedding day, from the colors you’ll wear and the flowers you’ll carry, to the feeling you want it to embody, carry that vision through to your invitations.
 This is the prime opportunity to let your guests in on the wedding style and vibe of your big day.
 Incorporate prints, colors, and motifs that speak to the theme.
-Think palm leaves for a tropical theme, antique roses for a garden soiree, or art-deco borders for a glamorous vibe.
+Think palm leaves on a beach wedding save the date for a tropical theme, antique roses on a romantic wedding invite for a garden soiree, or art-deco borders for a glamorous vibe.

 You can even carry the theme through to your wedding website and other paper goods, such as programs, menus, and thank-you cards so that everything is consistent.